 Chase United Explorer (typical bonus is 50,000 points after spending $3000 in 3 months, annual fee often waived the first year)

-- $95 annual fee (often waived the first year)
+- $95 annual fee (typically waived the first year – check current offers at the link above)

 - 2 guest passes for the United Club lounge